Green eyeshadow looks are captivating and charming.

 Smokey Eye in Emerald Video Tutorial

-For the start, you should make sure to use a good primer on your eyelids.
+For a start, you should make sure to use a good primer on your eyelids.
 White eyeshadow is the first shadow that you put on your lids.
-Press it and don’t forget to put it below your eyebrows.
+Press it, and don’t forget to put it below your eyebrows.
 It will make them look slightly lifted.

-For the crease, An choose to go with a peachy nude shade and then with orange one that she is blending with a brush to build up the color.
-She started with mild green color and applied it on the crease.
+For the crease, An chose to go with a peachy nude shade and then with an orange one that she blended with a brush to build up the color.
+She started with mild green color and applied it to the crease.
 An warned us not to use too much of this shade and to blend it carefully since it is much darker than the rest of the shades.